-1 Pain
+Pain

 For many parents, their greatest fear is that their child may have uncontrollable pain before they die.
-Many children on palliative care do have pain, but most pain can be very well controlled with medication.
+Your child may experience pain during the palliative care phase of their illness.
+Your team will endeavour to manage your child's pain at all times.

+When children complain of pain, they may need pain relief, such as morphine or other similar medicines.
 Some children have more than one type of pain and may therefore need more than one medication.

-The team working with you and your child will monitor pain closely and make sure that everything possible is done to control it.
-As a parent your input is very important as we greatly respect that you know your child better than anyone else.
+We acknowledge that you, as a parent, know your child best and we will work with you.
+As a parent your input is very important, as we greatly respect that you know your child better than anyone else.
 We will always listen to you and your child for guidance in helping to control the pain.